vanHeemstraDesigns/CreationsEcosystemStatic/README.md

 ## Bower

 Run bower install and wait for the packages to be downloaded and installed into the bower_components directory.
 You can change that path using the .bowerrc file.

+## ES5 versus ES6

+An ES6 Crash Course is provided on http://sahatyalkabov.com/create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio/

+## ReactJS

+A ReactJS Crash Course is provided on http://sahatyalkabov.com/create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio/

+See the book 'Thinking in React' at https://facebook.github.io/react/docs/thinking-in-react.html

+## JS vs. JSX

+Notice the difference in syntax.

+## Flux Architecture

+A Flux Architecture Crash Course is provided on http://sahatyalkabov.com/create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio/